John L. Simpson Memorial Research Fellowship in International and Comparative Studies

 - Comparative development and modernities involving the dynamics of economic, social, cultural, and political change and the development of civil society in regions such as Asia, Africa, Eastern Europe, Latin America, the Middle East, Western Europe, and the republics of the former Soviet Union.

-The application for first-time applicants to the John L. Simpson Memorial Research Fellowship can be found here.
+The application for the John L. Simpson Memorial Research Fellowship can be found here.

 Please submit only ONE LETTER of recommendation.
 Ask your recommender to e-mail the recommendation letter directly to iis.grants [at] berkeley.edu (subject line: “Recommendation Letter for Last Name, First Name; Bendix/Sharlin/Simpson”).

 All UC Berkeley graduate students in good standing who will formally advance to candidacy (will have satisfied all requirements of the Ph.D. except the dissertation) by the Fall of the fellowship term, may apply.
 Funds will not be available until the student has advanced to candidacy.
-Students must be currently registered with the Graduate Division or on approved travel status.
+Students must be registered with Graduate Division for their award term.
 Students are eligible for support regardless of previous fellowships from other sources.
 The award amount is at the discretion of the committee.
 Requests for tuition and fee costs as separate items will not be considered.

 While you are welcome to apply for all three graduate fellowships (Bendix, Sharlin, Simpson), the total award amount cannot exceed $15,000.